CYBERDEVILZ/Cryptonite/README.md

 ## 5. THAT'S IT.

 Now we need to create an executable of this file and send it to the victim.
 This part is still under development.
-I will release the video tutorial SOON!

 # COMING SOON ...